mberehulka/nyaa-downloader/README.md

 - Select the anime (move with arrows, WASD keys or mouse scroll) and click Space:

+- Or use the A and D key change the watched episode

 <img src="./assets/screenshots/1.png" width="100%"/>

 - The programm will search in [Nyaa](https://nyaa.si/) RSS server for a torrent in 1080p of the next episode